 William J. Conaty

-Mr. Conaty spent 40 years with the General Electric Company, where he served as the Senior Vice President of Corporate Human Resources from 1993 until 2007.
+Mr. Conaty spent 40 years with the General Electric Company, where he served as the senior vice president of corporate human resources from 1993 until 2007.
 In this capacity, he was responsible for all human resources activities for GE’s 330,000 employees worldwide.
 He is the co-author of The Talent Masters: Why Smart Leaders Put People Before Numbers, which was published in 2010.
-He serves as the Chair of the Board of Trustees at Bryant University and is on the Advisory Board of Cornell University’s Center for Advanced Human Resource Studies.
+He serves as the chair of the board of trustees at Bryant University and is on the advisory board of Cornell University’s Center for Advanced Human Resource Studies.
 He chaired the National Academy of Human Resources and the Human Resource Policy Association from 2001 to 2007.

 Lewis Hay, III

-Mr. Hay is the former Chairman, President, and CEO of NextEra Energy, Inc., one of the nation’s leading electricity-related services companies and the largest renewable energy generator in North America.
+Mr. Hay is the former chairman, president, and CEO of NextEra Energy, Inc., one of the nation’s leading electricity-related services companies and the largest renewable energy generator in North America.
 During his tenure, NextEra more than doubled its operating income, more than tripled its market capitalization, and consistently outperformed the S&P 500 and S&P Utilities Index.
 Mr. Hay is a past chairman of both the Edison Electric Institute, the association of U.S. shareholder-owned electric companies, and the Institute of Nuclear Power Operations.
-Mr. Hay serves on the Board of Directors of Capital One Financial Corporation, Harris Corporation, and Anthem, Inc., and is a former member of President Obama’s Council on Jobs and Competitiveness.
-Mr. Hay received a B.S. in electrical engineering from Lehigh University and an M.S. in industrial administration from Carnegie Mellon University.
+Mr. Hay serves on the boards of directors of L3Harris Technologies, Inc. (f/k/a Harris Corporation) and Anthem, Inc., and is a former member of President Obama’s Council on Jobs and Competitiveness.
+He previously served on the Capital One Financial Corporation Board of Directors for 16 years.

 Yong Hak Huh